ustaalon/LethalCompany.LaserControl/Thunderstore/README.md

 - Turret rotation not always working smoothly or correctly
 - Turret timing issues

+## Roadmap
+- Making sure everything related to the turret is stable
+- Add LethalConfig for configuration
+- Making the laser pointer do more cool stuff

 ## Additional Credits
 - Theme_Light for the idea to create this mod and for the mod avatar
 - [KingNejjie](https://www.youtube.com/@KingNejjie) for helping me testing the mod